AppFair/appfair.github.io/index.md

 ### How do I provide documentation for my app?

 The `README.md` file in your `/App/` fork repository should be used as the entry point to your application's documentation.

-### How do I provide screenshots for the app?

-The `/App/` fork has a `screenshots/` folder, which contains files with the pattern `screenshot-[device]-[NN]-[width]x[height].png`, where `[device]` is `mac`, `iphone`, or `ipad`.

-Screenshots for the app can be placed in this folder, and they will be automatically included in the artifacts for the next release build.
-These release artifacts will be, in turn, included in the App's catalog entry and viewable in the catalog browser app.

 ### How can I release a beta version of my app?